GuanQinG-GitHub/Rotating-Elves/docs/Hand Exoskeleton.md

 # Hand Exoskeleton
-This web page is maintained for sharing the project materials in Design and Manufacturing II.
+This web page is maintained for sharing the project materials in Design and Manufacturing II, 2023 fall.
 Welcome to email us <202030101256@mail.scut.edu.cn>.

 # Project Materials